-Service Type Time Frame Scheduled admissions Prior authorization is required a minimum of five business days before the scheduled admission date for residential admissions unless the member is stepping down directly from a higher level of care.
-Elective outpatient services Prior authorization is required a minimum of five business days before the elective outpatient service date.
-Emergent inpatient admissions Notification is required within 24 hours or by the next business day following a weekend or holiday.
+Service Type Time Frame Scheduled aAdmissions Prior authorization is required a minimum of five days before the scheduled admission date for residential admissions unless the member is stepping down directly from a higher level of care.
+Elective Outpatient Services Prior authorization is required a minimum of five days before the elective outpatient service date.
+Emergent Inpatient Admissions Notification is required within 24 hours or by the next busines day after the admission or provision of the emergency healthcare services, if the admission or emergency healthcare service occurs on a weekend or holiday.
 Continued Inpatient Stay Notification is required within 24 hours of the last approved day.
 Maternity Admissions Notification within 24 hours or by the next business day following a weekend or holiday.
-Clinical trials services Prior authorization is required at least 30 days before receiving clinical trial services.
+Clinical Trials Services Prior authorization is required at least 30 days before receiving clinical trial services.